Reducing Training Time in Cross-Silo Federated Learning using Multigraph Topology: Experiments

 \textbf{Network}.
 Following~\cite{marfoq2020throughput}, we consider five distributed networks in our experiments: Exodus, Ebone, Géant, Amazon~\cite{awscloud} and Gaia~\cite{hsieh2017gaia}.
 The Exodus, Ebone, and Géant are from the Internet Topology Zoo~\cite{knight2011internetzoo}.
-The Amazon and Gaia network are synthetic networks that are constructed using the geographical locations of the data centers.
-Table~\ref{tab:Network_Des} shows the statistic of these networks.
+The Amazon and Gaia network are synthetic and are constructed using the geographical locations of the data centers.